KoenZomers/OneDriveAPI/README.md

 ## Version History

+1.6.2.0 - August 11, 2016

+- Added additional API functions for getting content from linked folders on other OneDrives (GetItemById and OneDriveRemoteItem entity)

 1.6.1.0 - August 11, 2016

 - Added support for getting folder contents by the parent folder ID instead of a path (GetChildrenByFolderId).
 This allows you to get the items from a folder on someone else their OneDrive which you have linked to yours.